 Any plan requiring roundup as part of its MO puts it automatically into the "OBSOLETE UPON INCEPTION" category.
 Any "new" plan based on and derived from the same old roundup-track that has led us to the current crisis to begin with, is just a repackaged version of the old plan that did not work, an extension-in-disguise of an obsolete practice - the annual roundup.

 In contrast, the 5-part plan advanced by Anthony Marr won't remove a single horse, and further will end roundup and slaughter once and for all, while bringing BLM a windfall of over $60 million:

 1. BLM to remove ~250,000 head of CATTLE (NOT HORSE) from the range, from the current total of ~2 million (-12%); and raise the grazing fee by 12% to offset the revenue loss.

 2. BLM to transfer the vacated allotments to the horse (roughly equating 2 cows to 1 horse assuming ~6 months' grazing for the cows), thus raising the AML for the HORSE from the current 26,600 by 125,000 to ~150,000 (+600%).

-5. BLM to move the displaced cattle into the vacated holding pastures, which offers richer grazing than the semi-desert environment from which they have been removed.
+5. BLM has the option of moving a part of the displaced cattle into the vacated holding pastures, which offer richer grazing than the semi-desert environment from which they have been removed.